StormDragon77/MCBugs/README.md

 Repository for tracking which Minecraft bugs I have fixed in my resource packs

 These bugs are fixed in Stormilla, No Z-Fighting (Z-Fighting fixes only), and "Bug Squasher" (Yet to be released, fixes everything other than z-fighting)

+Still being set up, I need to reformat the fixes list and add a ton of bugs from a document to the issue tracker